Skip to content

 Our class sizes are small, so you'll have a chance to engage with the tutor while you work.

-All materials and tools required for the course will be provided.
+All materials and tools needed for the course will be provided.
 This course takes place over two days, on Saturday 28 and Sunday 29 June, 9am-5pm daily.
 There will be a short break for lunch each day and tea/coffee is provided.

 Times